 Mr. Nahatis asked if a simultaneous call triggers overtime.
 Chief McNeilly responded yes.
-Mr. Nahatis asked if there was a way to manage that additional expense.
-The Chief replied that at this time the Department does not have a second ambulance so we do not have the ability to transport, however, we can provide care while waiting for transport.
+Mr. Nahatis asked if there was a way to bill that additional expense.
+The Chief replied that the billed amount allowed by insurance companies does not usually cover all the labor costs.